Fallbacks

 Before you configure a fallback file, there's three key requirements you must be aware of:

 1. The format of your fallback file must match the format of the audio on your primary mount.
 For example, if your streaming audio encoder is providing a 64 kbps 'Joint Stereo' MP3 stream at 44100 Hz, your fallback file must use this exact encoding.
 A mismatched encoding will result in listeners dropping when a fallback transition happens, since most players will encounter an error if the codec parameters change mid-stream.
+See below for advice on using AAC fallback files.

 2. It is critical that your fallback file has a <mount> configuration for it, as this tells RSAS that that file is audio and should be looped.
 If you do not include it in your configuration, it will get served as a regular static file, and will not loop.